1 Samuel 22: Verses 3–4

-^{3}Then David went from there to Mizpah of Moab; and he said to the king of Moab, "Please let my father and mother come here with you, till I know what God will do for me." ^{4}So he brought them before the king of Moab, and they dwelt with him all the time that David was in the stronghold."
+^{3}Then David went from there to [the] Mizpah of Moab; and he said to the king of Moab, "Please let my father and mother come here with you, till I know what God will do for me." ^{4}So he brought them before the king of Moab, and they dwelt with him all the time that David was in the stronghold."

-Due to the uncertainty of his life as outlaw and how it would affect his family, David sought asylum for his parents in Moab, for some reasons: his ancestry connections with Moab through Ruth (Ruth 4:17–22), and the likely support from an enemy of Saul, who had defeated Moab in battle (1 Samuel 14:47).
-This action proved to be correct because Saul was very suspicious of any conspiracy and would kill anyone he suspected to do so, including their families (verses 8, 13).
+Due to the uncertainty of his life as an outlaw and its potential impact on his family, David sought asylum for his parents in Moab.
+He may have made his choice based on his ancestral connections to Moab through Ruth (Ruth 4:17–22) or the Moabites' likely support as an enemy of Saul, who had defeated Moab in battle (1 Samuel 14:47).
+His action proved to be a smart one because Saul was very suspicious of any conspiracy and would kill anyone he suspected of engaging in one, including their families (verses 8 and 13).

 Verse 5

-Then the prophet Gad said to David, “Do not remain in the stronghold; depart, and go into the land of Judah.”
+Then the prophet Gad said to David, "Do not remain in the stronghold; depart, and go into the land of Judah."
 So David departed and went into the forest of Hereth.